 Students who do not score at or above 580 in both the Evidence Based Reading/Writing (Verbal) and Math portions of the SAT, and who do not score a 4 or better on one of the AP English (Language or Literature) or History (American, European, or World) exams, must take the Writing Exemption and Placement Exam for placement in the Writing Program.
 All students who score below 550 on the SAT Math are placed into Intermediate Algebra.
 The first-semester schedule for students in need of remediation is built so that students receive remediation in a timely manner by scheduling these courses first.
-The number of students enrolled in developmental courses overall was not different from last year.
-The number of students enrolled in remedial courses has decreased from fall 2016 by 29%.
+The number of students enrolled in developmental courses overall was similar to last year.
+The number of first-time freshmen enrolled in developmental courses has increased from fall 2017 by 40%, from 42 to 59 students.

-Required Table II.C.2: Enrollment in Remediation (Developmental) Courses As a Factor of Total Number of Undergraduate Students Enrolled in Fall 2017
+Required Table II.C.2: Enrollment in Remediation (Developmental) Courses As a Factor of Total Number of Undergraduate Students Enrolled in Fall 2018

-As a ractor of Total Number of i Ondergraduate Students Enron eu iii raii 2017 Total Fall 2016 Undergraduate Number of Students Enrolled in % of Total Enrollment One or More Remedial Courses 6,955 76 1.1% As a Factor of First-time, Full-time Freshmen (FTFT) Enrolled in Fall 2017 Total Fall 2016 Undergraduate Enrollment Number of Students Enrolled in One or More Remedial Courses % of Total 1,541 42 2.7%
+Total Fall 2018 Undergraduate Enrollment Number of Students Enrolled in One or More Remedial Courses % of Total 7,048 86 1.2% As a Factor of First-time, Full-time Freshmen (FTFT) Enrolled in Fall 2018 Total Fall 2018 Undergraduate Enrollment Number of Students Enrolled in One or More Remedial Courses % of Total 1,550 59 3.8%